XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/1-events.md

 ## Receiving Events

-To receive events in a flow, subscribe to them in the flow's constructor using the `_messageHub.SubscribeAsyncChatHandler` method:
+To receive events in a flow, subscribe to them in the flow's constructor using the `_messageHub.SubscribeFlowMessageHandler` method:

 ```csharp
 public class NewsReportFlow : FlowBase